dmchandrasinghe/CKA/note.md

       - name: cluster-scale-down-policy
         nodeSelector:
           matchLabels:
-            node-role.kubernetes.io/worker: "" #this lable use to apply only for worker nodes in cluster
+            node-role.kubernetes.io/worker: "" # this label used to apply only for worker nodes in cluster
         limits:
           cpu: "1000m"
           memory: "2Gi"